 Liberty, democracy, and the ideas that inspired a nation and changed the world come alive in this tour featuring the life and career of James Madison, Father of the Constitution, as well as the political philosophies and debates embodied in the U.S. Constitution.
 Gain a deeper understanding and appreciation for the "spirit" not just the "letter" of America’s greatest document.

-The Women of Montpelier
+Dolley Madison and the Women of Montpelier

-Walking Tours (*April - October)
+2016 Walking Tours